What are Dicamba Herbicides?

 - Follicular Lymphoma

 - Chronic Lymphocytic Leukemia

 Has a Dicamba Class Action Been Filed?

-Multiple lawsuits have been filed over crop damage alleged from off-label dicamba use.
+Multiple lawsuits filed over crop damage have been alleged from off-label dicamba use.
 In February 2017, a class action was filed in Missouri federal courts on behalf of farmers impacted in 10 states who claim their crops were damaged by dicamba drift.

 A similar multi district litigation was filed in June 2017 by a commercial farmer in Arkansas who alleges that dicamba-based herbicides caused damage to a million acres of soybeans.
 Plaintiffs are seeking unspecified damages for damage to crops, fruits and trees that weren't dicamba-resistant.

 Please visit our Dicamba FAQ page if you'd like more information about these issues.

 Get a Free Dicamba Lawsuit Evaluation With Our Lawyers